Motivation vs. Determination: Why You Should Know the Difference

 At the end of the day, it might not be a question of how to motivate through performance reviews, but how to make sure your performance review process doesn’t demotivate your employees.

-Consider whether your review process and management style gives employees a greater feeling of autonomy and whether you're really ready to listen with open ears to what they have to say.
+Consider whether your review process and team management style gives employees a greater feeling of autonomy and whether you're really ready to listen with open ears to what they have to say.
 If you're taking the time and steps necessary to address problems head on, and use tangible data to backup your decisions, the rest will take care of itself.